 Central American Youth Ambassadors

-The Central American Youth Ambassador (CAYA) Program is a U.S. Department of State youth exchange designed to strengthen the leadership skills of young people from Central America and the United States.
-This multi-national exchange also builds bonds of friendship and understanding between people of Central America, the Dominican Republic, and people of the United States.
+The Central American Youth Ambassador (CAYA) Program was a U.S. Department of State youth exchange designed to strengthen the leadership skills of young people from Central America and the United States.
+This multi-national exchange also built bonds of friendship and understanding between people of Central America, the Dominican Republic, and people of the United States.
 CIED continues this work as a partner in the Youth Ambassadors consortium.

-The CIED-designed CAYA program offers talented youth (15-18) from Belize, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and Panama the opportunity travel to the United States to develop their leadership skills and expand their knowledge of U.S. culture and society.
-A similar exchange to Central America is offered to U.S. youth.
+The CIED-designed CAYA program offered talented youth (15-18) from Belize, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and Panama the opportunity travel to the United States to develop their leadership skills and expand their knowledge of U.S. culture and society.
+A similar exchange to Central America was offered to U.S. youth.

-During the three-week exchanges, students participate in activities focused on community development, environment, and entrepreneurship.
-The experience not only enhances their skills and knowledge but also prepares them for a lifetime of leadership and community service.
-The program agenda includes ample time for face-to-face interaction and dialogue which build strong people-to-people connections between U.S. citizens and Central Americans.
+During the three-week exchanges, students participated in activities focused on community development, environment, and entrepreneurship.
+The experience not only enhanced their skills and knowledge but also prepared them for a lifetime of leadership and community service.
+The program agenda included ample time for face-to-face interaction and dialogue which build strong people-to-people connections between U.S. citizens and Central Americans.

-Following the exchange programs, CIED provides support to alumni and seed funding for small community projects.
+Following the exchange programs, CIED provided support to alumni and seed funding for small community projects.

 Sara Perez was able to channel her innate leadership capacity, combined with the skills she learned through the CAYA program, to make an impact in the lives of young people back in her native land of El Salvador.